 Everything inside Greenway House was brought here by Agatha Christie.
-She was a huge collector of art and artefacts.
+She was a huge collector of art and artifacts.

 According to the house, she would pay way over the value of the item to have it shipped back to her home.

 Entrance Hall & The Morning Room

 As soon as you walk into Greenway you can get a feel for the sort of house you will be exploring.